-No matter what you're into, you'll find it on the East Coast of the United States.
-A wonderland of enticing vacation destinations, this fabulous slice of the country offers a slew of varied experiences - from skiing down Vermont's Green Mountains to lying on one of Florida's pristine beaches.
+No matter what you're into, you'll find it in the East Coast's best vacation spots.
+A wonderland of enticing vacation destinations, this fabulous slice of the United States offers a slew of varied experiences — from skiing down Vermont's Green Mountains to lying on one of Florida's pristine beaches.

 Dreaming of riding horses on the beach with your kids?
 Head to the Outer Banks in North Carolina.
 Craving an opportunity to better your golf game?
 Practice your skills on Hilton Head Island in South Carolina.
 Want to show off your mad shopping skills?
 New York City is where it's at.

 If you have trouble narrowing your vacation destinations to just one, consider taking one of the top East Coast road trips.
-No matter what type of escape you're dreaming of, plan it with this list of the best East Coast vacations.
+No matter what type of escape you're dreaming of, plan it with this list of the best East Coast vacation spots.